 It is the responsibility and a legal requirement of the Management Board of METRO AG to organise a governance system for METRO GROUP.
 We regard the risk management system, the internal control system and the compliance management system as well as internal auditing as components of the governance, risk and compliance system (GRC system).
 This organisational structure is based on the governance elements identified in § 107 Section 3 of the German Stock Corporation Act (AktG) as well as the German Corporate Governance Code.
 The fundamental principles of the GRC system are defined and documented in the governance, risk and compliance guideline.
 The goal of this guideline is to render structures and processes more transparent as well as provide for a uniform procedural-organisational framework for the subsystems.
 The guideline sets the binding framework for existing and future regulations.
 This is the foundation on which we plan to increase the overall efficiency of the GRC system within METRO GROUP and to continuously enhance its effectiveness.

 The group committee for governance, risk and compliance (GRC committee) co-chaired by the Chairman of the Management Board and the CFO of METRO AG regularly discusses ways to harmonise and refine the GRC subsystems.
 The committee also regularly discusses the current risk and opportunity situation.
-Permanent members include representatives of Corporate Accounting (including Risk Management and Internal Control Finance), Corporate Planning & Controlling, Corporate Treasury, Corporate Legal Affairs & Compliance (including Internal Control Operations), Group Internal Audit, Group Strategy as well as the Group Finance Director.
-In addition, since April 2015, representatives of Corporate Public Policy and Corporate Responsibility have taken part in the meetings to prepare the semi-annual GRC reports.
+Permanent members include representatives of Corporate Accounting (including Risk Management and Internal Control Finance), Corporate Planning & Controlling, Corporate Treasury, Corporate Legal Affairs & Compliance (including Internal Control Operations), Group Internal Audit, Group Strategy, Corporate Public Policy, IT Strategy & Governance as well as the Group Finance Director (until 30 September 2016).
+In addition, the group department Corporate Responsibility is a non-permanent member.

 The Management Board of METRO AG assumes overall responsibility for the effectiveness of the risk management system as part of the GRC system.
 The sales lines and group companies are responsible for identifying, assessing and managing risks.
 Key elements of internal monitoring include effectiveness checks in the form of self-assessments by the management of the sales lines and group companies as well as internal audits.